 If so, let's continue the discussion!
-Reach out to SHPO's CLG Coordinator to learn more about the program.
+Reach out to SHPO's CLG Coordinator, Alan Higgins, at higginsS3@michigan.gov to learn more about the program.
 We're also happy to support local conversations with stakeholders and discuss how the CLG program can benefit your community.